Victoria College, Belfast

-Victoria College, Belfast is a voluntary non-denominational Independent grammar school in Cranmore Park, Belfast, Northern Ireland.
+Victoria College, Belfast is a voluntary non-denominational independent grammar school in Cranmore Park, Belfast, Northern Ireland.
 In 2022, the college's stated enrolment was 870.

 Victoria College was awarded specialist school status in science in September 2009.
 The college also specialises in other STEM-related areas (Science, Technology, Engineering and Maths.)

 History

-Founded by Mrs Margaret Byers (1832–1912) - an important pioneer of women's education in Ireland - in 1859, and first located in Belfast city centre at Wellington Place, the school was then known as The Ladies' Collegiate School, Belfast.
+Founded by Mrs Margaret Byers (1832–1912) – an important pioneer of women's education in Ireland – in 1859, and first located in Belfast city centre at Wellington Place, the school was then known as The Ladies' Collegiate School, Belfast.

 In 1888, Queen Victoria's Jubilee Year, the name of the school was changed by Royal Command to Victoria College and School.
 A century later, Victoria College amalgamated with Richmond Lodge School, a neighbouring girls' school of similar ethos.
 Richmond Lodge had opened in 1889 by the Misses Hardy on the Stranmillis Road.
 It moved to the Malone Road in 1913 and soon acquired full academic recognition.
 Richmond Lodge past pupils continue their association with the school through the Arellian Association.

 From 1947 to 1970, the art department at Victoria College was headed by Mercy Hunter, a notable calligrapher and influential teacher.

 Over the past 150 years, Victoria College (as it is now called) has relocated four times.
 Former Belfast locations include Howard Street, Pakenham Place and Lower Crescent before the current school was established at Cranmore in the 1970s.
 School house names reflect the past locations.

+Brenda Berner became principal of Victoria College in 1976.

 Location

 The school has two campuses: the Richmond Campus (for Forms 1 & 2) and the Cranmore Campus (for Forms 3-U6).
-In addition, a kindergarten for boys and girls is located within the Richmond Campus and the girls only Preparatory Department is located on the Cranmore Campus.
+In addition, a girls only Preparatory Department is located on the Cranmore Campus.

 The whole school is situated within extensive mature grounds in South Belfast, between the Lisburn Road and the Malone Road, two main arterial routes making it convenient to city, town and country bus routes and the local railway network.
 It is also within walking distance of the Queen's University Belfast and the Ulster Museum and many local art galleries and theatres.